peter-sattler/money-transfer-ui/README.md

 ## Implementation Details

 :moneybag: Implemented using HTML, CSS and Javascript (including AJAX)
-:moneybag: Static content is served via an embedded Express web server (https://expressjs.com)
+:moneybag: Static content is served via an embedded [Express Web Server](https://expressjs.com)
 :moneybag: The [JSON generator](https://next.json-generator.com) was used to create the initial test data

 ## Assumptions / Limitations